InspectProInspectPro

 A practical guide to choosing a building inspector in NZ.
 Learn what qualifications to look for, questions to ask, and red flags to avoid before hiring.

-A building inspection is one of the most important steps in buying a property.
-It can uncover hidden defects, give you negotiating power, and ultimately protect you from a costly mistake.
-But the value of that inspection depends entirely on the person doing it.
+This guide explains how to choose building inspector NZ candidates you can actually trust — because quality varies widely and the stakes are high.
+A thorough inspection can uncover hidden defects, give you negotiating leverage, and protect you from a costly mistake.
+The value of that inspection depends entirely on the person conducting it.

 Not all building inspectors are equal.
 Some have decades of trade experience and a sharp eye for defects.
 Others are underqualified, rushed, or using outdated methods that produce vague, unhelpful reports.
 Choosing the wrong inspector can leave you worse off than having no inspection at all — because it gives you a false sense of security.

-This guide covers what to look for, what to ask, and what to avoid when choosing a building inspector in New Zealand.
+This guide covers what to look for, what to ask, and what to avoid when selecting a building inspector in New Zealand.

 Qualifications and experience to look for